mmccoyd/hillside/hillside46/README.md

   Or $12 each for two keyboards, if the diodes etc are on the left's top side and the right's bottom side.
 * Two spots for one encoder per side at either: upper or tucked thumb
 * Reversible 100 x 143mm PCB
-* Optional hotswap with Mill-Max switch sockets
+* Optional hotswap with Mill-Max switch sockets (not part of PCBA)

+STATUS: There is a silk screen issue I'm fixing, but the gerbers that KiBot generates should be fine for manufacturing.
+I'm writing up the PCBA order steps as they are not immediately obvious.

+While the firmware PR works through the process, the Hillside 52 firmware can be used, as they are electrically the same.
+Just the keys in the physically missing row will never get pressed.

 **THIS IS AN INCOMPLETE README.
 Much of the below is still left over from the 52.**